HalfSquare/MonteCarloSimulation/architecture_design/architecture-design.md

 * 4.2.1 Roles and responsibilities
 * 4.2.2 Project Management Development Technique
 * 4.2.3 Project Development Standards
-* 4.2.4 Work logs
+* 4.2.4 Work Logs
-* 4.2.5 Project development testing
+* 4.2.5 Project Development Testing
-* 4.2.6 Project development monitoring
+* 4.2.6 Project Development Monitoring

 This section must be taken into consideration when developing and project as a range of problems can arise due to uneven allocation of work between the team members, not having tasks planned (efficiently), or insufficient progress monitoring for the project.